ubikasec/ubika-waap-extra/use-cases/Tixeo Pack - Secure Conferencing/README.md

 ## Architecture

 Tixeo is using standard HTTPS only for the TMMS (Tixeo Meeting Management Server) which includes the webapp and API, the TCS (Tixeo Communication Server) is using proprietary protocol inside a TCP socket on port 443 and must not be connected to the WAF.
+The TCC (Tixeo Communication Client) is the client to organize and join meetings.

 ![](./attachments/tixeo-pack-waf-integration.png)